Some posts contain compensated links. Please read this disclaimer for more info.

 Away from the large towns and cities, it is always best to have low denominations of cash with you, and remember to spend all your Macedonian currency before you leave, as changing it over once you’re across the border will be very difficult indeed!

-- What You Need To Know About Macedonia
+- Things To Know Before Visiting Macedonia

-- Best Beaches In Macedonia
+- Affordable Luxury Hotels In Macedonia

 - Best Authentic Restaurants In Ohrid